balt-dev/stardust/README.txt

 - T[N], for some type T and uint N - constant length array
 - *? - a pointer to nothing in particular
 - *T, for some type T - a pointer to a value of type T
-- T[], for some type T - a pointer to a dynamically sized array, essentially just a struct containing a uint and arbitrarily many T's
+- T[], for some type T - a pointer to a dynamically sized array, essentially just a struct { *T, uint }
 - ?[] - a dynamically sized array of nothing in particular, array equivalent of *?
 - function (A, B, ...) - a pointer to a function, taking types and returning nothing
 - function (A, B, ...) -> C - a pointer to a function, taking types and returning something